PhD Student Bios

 Samaa Elimam is a PhD Candidate studying the history of technology, empire, and environment in the nineteenth century.
-Her dissertation examines the links between engineering methods and the material making of the past in the Nile Valley, with a particular focus on the relationship between Egypt and the Sudan.
+Her dissertation examines the links between engineering methods and the technical production of the past in the Nile Valley, with a focus on the relationship between Egypt and the Sudan.
 Previous research has explored rival conceptions of technical knowledge, including early nineteenth century ideas of public utility, optimization, and aesthetic discourse in the design of public works.
-Samaa completed her Masters in Architecture with distinction from the Harvard Graduate School of Design, where her thesis in the New Geographies Lab explored modern Mediterranean environmental history, focusing on infrastructural networks in the Nile Delta.
+Samaa completed her Masters in Architecture with distinction from the Harvard Graduate School of Design, where her thesis in the New Geographies Lab explored modern Mediterranean environmental history, particularly infrastructural networks in the Nile Delta.
 She has a Bachelor of Arts in Architecture with highest honors from the University of California, Berkeley.

 Tamer Elshayal is an urbanist working at the intersection of urban theory, critical geography, environmental anthropology, and science and technology studies.
 His current research seeks to examine the shifting spatialities of mega-engineering in the Middle East through the study of spatial and cultural politics of large infrastructural projects.
 He is interested in how large engineering schemes reconfigure territories and landscapes as they take shape in discursive and material mediums and how they engender contested socio-spatial formations.